Brazilian gold rush: Cuiabá gold rush

 In 1718 or 1719 gold was found on the Cuiabá River.
 This was about 1400 km northwest of São Paulo and Ouro Preto across mostly uncolonized country.
-The lasting effect of the gold rush was to extend a finger of Portuguese settlement northwest from São Paulo tho the current Bolivian border.
+The lasting effect of the gold rush was to extend a finger of Portuguese settlement northwest from São Paulo to the current Bolivian border.

 The discoverers were Pascoal Moreira Cabral Leme and Antonio Pires de Campos.
 Miguel Sutil found half an arroba of gold in one day near the present town of Cuiabá.
 The area soon had a population of 7000 including 2600 slaves and was producing 400 arrobas of gold a month.
 Bom Jusus de Cuiabá was founded 1727.
 Prices were enormous due to the long distance.
-In 1728, when chests of Cuiabá gold were opened In Lisbon they were found to contain lead.
+In 1728, when chests of Cuiabá gold were opened in Lisbon, they were found to contain lead instead.
 The culprits were never found.
 The deposits soon played out and by 1737 there were only 7 white men and a few slaves in Cuiabá town.